-The Application Identifier to indicate the Global Coupon Number (GCN) is AI (255) (see section 3.2 for a list of all GS1 Application Identifiers).
+The GS1 Application Identifier to indicate the Global Coupon Number (GCN) is AI (255) (see section 3.2).

-All the GCN application rules described in section 4.
+All the GCN application rules described in section $\underline{4}$.

 To provide additional information to the Global Coupon Number, the following AIs can be used: AI (17) Expiration date, AI (390N) Coupon value - Single monetary area or AI (394n) Percentage discount of a coupon or AI (8111) Loyalty points of a coupon (see section 3).